Accelerating women to the top of sailing

 Since completing the 2014-2015 Volvo Ocean Race, The Magenta Project has lead a growing movement.
 Our message has been heard by key figures at the top of the sport and changes are starting to be made to enable and support greater female participation within major events, including the World Match Racing Tour, The Extreme Sailing Series and The Volvo Ocean Race.

-However, there is still much to be done and we invite everyone to work with us and support us to achieve greater equality at the top of sailing.
+However, there is still much to be done and we invite everyone to work with us and support us to create the opportunities and pathways that will lead to greater equality at the top of sailing.